NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 For further end-to-end DNS testing, a new EDNS0 option code is introduced that a client can send along with a query to a validating resolver.
 This signals validating resolvers that the client has opted-in to DNSSEC errors for dry-run delegations.
-The resolver still uses DNS Error Reporting for dry-run errors but instead of the insecure answer it provides the client with the SERVFAIL answer, same as with actual DNSSEC.
+The resolver still uses DNS Error Reporting [@DNS-ERROR-REPORTING] for dry-run errors but instead of the insecure answer it provides the client with the SERVFAIL answer, same as with actual DNSSEC.
 These clients are called "wet-run clients".